Mehul-Agrawal410/SoC-2k22/README.md

 # SoC-Loan-approval-Predict
-Following repo contains all the files relevant to my  institute's Summer of Code project "Loan Approval Prediction" which I worked on.
+Following repo contains all the files relevant to my institute's Summer of Code event in which I participated and worked on the project "Loan Approval Prediction".